Liquidity Events

 Philanthropy

-During this pre-IPO this time, you generally do not want to transfer shares to charity.
-You will likely be incurring taxes in conjunction with the liquidity from the IPO and will have a substantial tax liability that year.
-Timing a large charitable donation to match up with an income spike and associated tax liability can minimize taxes paid in the income spike year.
-Further, because the value of the shares is generally expected to rise into the IPO, waiting until after the IPO for gifting allows for more appreciation, a larger gift, and a bigger tax deduction.
-Finally, public company shares are much easier for charities to work with and can allow for more choices in how you structure your gifting.
-This is not to say that if your company does not end up going public, you cannot do charitable giving.
-However, if your company is doing the internal work to prepare itself to go public, you should wait to make the big, stock-based charitable gifts until after the IPO if possible.
-Consider setting up a donor advised fund or alternative structure to maximize your impact.
+During the pre-IPO period, it's generally not advisable to transfer shares to charity.
+You will likely incur taxes associated with the liquidity from the IPO, which may result in a large tax liability that year.
+Timing a large charitable donation to coincide with an income spike and the associated tax liability can help minimize the taxes paid in that high-income year.
+Additionally, since the value of the shares is expected to rise leading up to the IPO, waiting until after the IPO to make charitable gifts allows for more appreciation, a larger gift, and a bigger tax deduction.
+Public company shares are also much easier for charities to handle, offering more flexibility in how you structure your gifting.
+If your company is actively preparing for an IPO, it’s usually better to wait until after the IPO to make stock-based charitable contributions, although you can still contribute if the company doesn’t go public.
+Consider setting up a donor-advised fund or another structure to maximize your philanthropic impact.

 The Liquidity Event